-This course is designed to enable English as a Second Language (ESL) speakers to gain confidence and pronunciation accuracy in speaking.
+Enables English as a Second Language (ESL) speakers to gain confidence and pronunciation accuracy in speaking through.
 Students will practice and develop their overall English listening and speaking proficiency and focus on specific areas of pronunciation difficulty in leading group discussions and giving speeches in college and the workplace.
+Students may choose the Pass/No Pass grading option.